o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp.md

 ---
-description: ' Use the Defect Reporter &cgp; to view and manage defect report submissions in &ALYlong;. '
+description: ' Use the Defect Reporter Cloud Gem Portal to view and manage defect report submissions in Amazon Lumberyard. '
-title: Using the Defect Reporter &cgp;
+title: Using the Defect Reporter Cloud Gem Portal
 ---
 # Using the Defect Reporter Cloud Gem Portal {#cloud-canvas-cloud-gem-defect-reporter-cgp}